moschiel/renode-lis2dw12-tutorial/README.md

 The same firmware is run against our model and Renode's official model for comparison.
-The [optional GUI](#7-optional-interactive-web-view-vibe-coded) and utility scripts are 100% *vibe coded* support assets and are not part of the modeling lesson.
+The [optional GUI](#7-optional-interactive-web-view-vibe-coded) and utility scripts are 100% *vibe coded* support assets and are not part of the modeling tutorial.
 See [Limits and References](#8-limits-and-references) for the detailed boundaries.

 Recommended preparation: the [PCF8574 tutorial](https://github.com/moschiel/renode-pcf8574-tutorial).
 It introduces C# models, REPL platforms, and the Monitor.
-Here we move on to register maps and transaction state.
+Here we move on to register maps.

 ## Contents